AjaSharma93/Ride-Time-Analysis/README.md

 # Ride-Time-Analysis

 The  data  for  this  project  has  been  extracted  from  the  dataset "Uber Daily TravelTimes 18 Cities 2016-2020" on Kaggle, while the weather data has been extracted from a London-based weather station dataset on Meteostat.This dataset contains the mean travel time (in seconds) of Uber rides from the center-most area in London to all other areas, together with information on weather conditions(temperature, precipitation and wind speeds) from a weather station in London.
 Information is provided for  almost  2  years,  from  2nd  January  2016  to  31st  December  2017.
-The description of the variables is available in Table.
+The description of the variables is available below.

 Description of the variables: